 4. Getting an internet service package

 If you’re staying in a temporary residence such as a hotel or an Airbnb, you should have access to a ready-to-go Wi-Fi network.
 Once you purchase your own house after moving to post-COVID Canada, you will have to pay monthly costs for internet access.
 Rates typically vary between $50 and $80 CAD each month.
 Bell, Rogers, Shaw, Telus, Virgin, and Fido are just a few of the major internet service providers in Canada.
 However, other local businesses may provide more competitive prices, so be sure to check around before making a purchase.
-If you haven’t booked your movers yet, you can get a free quote moving quote from Number 1 Movers here.
+If you haven’t booked your movers yet, you can get a free quote moving quote from Number 1 Van Lines here.